chmln/sd/README.md

 Why use it over any existing tools?

-**Painless regular expressions**

-`sd` uses regex syntax that you already know from JavaScript and Python.
+*Painless regular expressions.* &nbsp; `sd` uses regex syntax that you already know from JavaScript and Python.
 Forget about dealing with quirks of `sed` or `awk` - get productive immediately.

-**String-literal mode**

-Non-regex find & replace.
+*String-literal mode.* &nbsp; Non-regex find & replace.
 No more backslashes or remembering which characters are special and need to be escaped.

-**Easy to read, easy to write**

-Find & replace expressions are split up, which makes them easy to read and write.
+*Easy to read, easy to write.* &nbsp; Find & replace expressions are split up, which makes them easy to read and write.
 No more messing with unclosed and escaped slashes.

-**Smart, common-sense defaults**

-Defaults follow common sense and are tailored for typical daily use.
+*Smart, common-sense defaults.* &nbsp; Defaults follow common sense and are tailored for typical daily use.

 ## Comparison to sed